Suckless Android SDK setup

 :

-To make things simpler, let’s assume we’re in the
+To make things consistent, let’s assume we download this zip into the

 Downloads